bucomplx/lx394s21/_pages/about.md

 <table>
 <tr>
-<td style="text-align:right;background-color: #dddddd">Meeting time</td>
+<td class="row-label">Meeting time</td>
 <td colspan="1">TR 12:30 - 1:45 (Zoom)</td>
 </tr>
 <tr>
-<td style="text-align:right;background-color: #dddddd">Instructor</td>
+<td class="row-label">Instructor</td>
 <td>Paul Hagstrom</td>
 </tr>
 <tr>
-<td style="text-align:right;background-color: #dddddd">Email</td>
+<td class="row-label">Email</td>
 <td>hagstrom@bu.edu</td>
 </tr>
 <tr>
-<td style="text-align:right;background-color: #dddddd">Office Location</td>
+<td class="row-label">Office Location</td>
 <td>Kind of irrelevant.</td>
 </tr>
 <tr>
-<td style="text-align:right;background-color: #dddddd">Office Hours</td>
+<td class="row-label">Office Hours</td>
 <td>M 3:30-4:30, T 11-12, R 5-6</td>
 </tr>
 </table>

 **Course Description:**
 Introduction to computational techniques to explore linguistic models and test empirical claims.
 Serves as an introduction to algorithms, and data structures, and tool libraries.
 Topics include tagging and classification, parsing models, meaning representation, corpus creation, information extraction.

+**Spring 2021 note on "tracks":**
+This course is usually taught as a low level course, which serves both as an introduction to programming in Python and as an introduction to Natural Language Processing and Computational Linguistics.
+Due to various circumstances, it will also be possible this semester to opt for a more advanced version of the course that assumes a programming background.
+The overall topics will largely be the same, but for people who have facility with programming already, we will approach some of the things in more detail and depth.
+Each student can opt into whichever "track" they feel comfortable with, and it is possible to switch around later, and to monitor what is happening in both tracks along the way.
+In order to accommodate this structure, the plan will be to cover common topics and concepts generally during the first class of a week, and then split the second class of the week up so that generally the first half hour is review of programming concepts for people who do not have background in programming, and the remainder is either common to both groups or, on occasion, mainly aimed at the group with more programming background.
+Again, everyone is perfectly welcome the whole time, regardless of which group they opt into.
+Later in the semester, depending on how well this works, we may merge back together once everyone has some basic programming/Python familiarity.

 **Prerequisites:**
  - CAS LX 250 (Introduction to Linguistics)
- - CAS CS 112 (Introduction to Computer Science 2)
+ - Those with CAS CS 112 (Introduction to Computer Science 2) or equivalent likely should consider themselves to be in the more advanced track.

 **Antiprerequisites:**
- - CAS LX 394/GRS LX 694 (Introduction to Programming for Computational Linguistics).
-(Students who have taken the more basic version of the course are not eligible for this one.)
+ - If you have taken CAS LX 496/GRS LX 796/MET LX 596 (Computational Linguistics), that is redundant with this course.

 **Course Synopsis:**
 The quantity of language data available for natural language analysis has greatly increased in recent years,